Commercial Mobile Frequency Deployment in the UK

 Band 3 (1800MHz) Spectrum use in the UK

 EE is the big holder of 1800MHz spectrum with 45MHz paired.
 5MHz paired is used for GSM.
-40MHz paired has more modern usage, up to 40MHz paired 4G (DL EARFCNs 1617 and 1815) or 30MHz paired 4G and 10MHz paired 5G, as illustrated above.
+40MHz paired has more modern usage, up to 40MHz paired 4G (DL EARFCNs 1617 and 1815) or 20MHz paired dedicated 4G and 20MHz paired DSS 4G+5G.
+EE trialled 10MHz paired dedicated 4G, 10MHz paired dedicated 5G in the upper block previously.
 Three is the next largest at 15MHz paired, EARFCN 1392, meanwhile Vodafone and O2 each have 5.8MHz paired.
-Vodafone uses EARFCNs 1288, while O2 uses a few: 1226 for Macro sites generally and 1228 for microcells and small cells but 1229 and 1230 have also been seen.
+Vodafone uses EARFCNs 1288, while O2 uses a few: 1226 for Macro sites generally and 1228 for microcells and small cells but 1229, 1230 and others have also been seen.
 While EE and 3 use 1800MHz as a core 4G layer, O2, and especially Vodafone, have it deployed solely in high load locations as a capacity add.

 2100MHz (Band 1) FDD